 - Basophil is one type of white blood cells produced by the bone marrow.

-- The B-Baso test measures the level of basophils in the blood and L-Baso% test shows the relative percentage of basophils in lymphocytes.
+- The B-Baso test measures the level of basophils in the blood and L-Baso% test shows the relative percentage of them in lymphocytes.

 What are basophils?